p2635/100-days-swift-ui/03-TimeConversionApp/README.md

 ## The requirements

 - User can select an input unit and an output unit.
-- Users choose seconds, minutes, hours, or days.
+- User chooses seconds, minutes, hours, or days.
 - User then enters a value.
 - User sees the converted value.